 Class 4 – Simple Climbing

 The line between class 4 and 5 peaks is hazy, and it differs from person to person.
 Generally, class 4 peaks like Maroon Peak and Little Bear Peak include steep, exposed climbing where ropes aren’t used.
 This means class 4 routes are actually more dangerous than roped class 5 climbing.
 Only expert peak baggers should attempt these ascents.

 Class 5 – Technical Climbing

 While none of the 14ers require Class 5 technical climbing to ascend, there are many great technical climbs on these peaks.
 The Diamond on Longs Peak and Ellingwood Arete on Crestone Needle are among the most well known.

 Be wary of the increasing risk with each class.

 While class ratings are helpful for understanding the general difficulty level of a 14er, they can be deceptive.
 Specifically, the difficulty and risk level increase exponentially with each rating.
 A class 2 route is only marginally more dangerous than a class 1 peak.
 However a class 3 route is significantly more dangerous than a class 2 alternative.
 Bring a buddy the first time you climb a class 3 or 4 peak and research the route well.

 Starting Out New?
 Start with a class 1 or 2.

 If you’re new to 14ers, the easiest way to stay safe is to stick to a class 1 or 2 route.
 This still means more than 30 different fourteeners are open to you!
-With time and experience scrambling you can move on to more difficult peaks, but with less danger of an accident occurring out of inexperience.
+With time and experience scrambling, you can move on to more challenging peaks, but with less danger of an accident occurring out of inexperience.